Welcome

 From Lord Composer".

-First, on Port-O-Jam is "Cutting Wood", produced by Coxsone Dodd in 1965, by female mento singer Girl Wonder.
+First, on Port-O-Jam is "Cutting Wood", produced by Coxsone Dodd, by female mento singer Girl Wonder.
 This pseudonym is not nearly as well known as her real name.
 Also included is a photo of the b-side, "Mommy Out The Light", taken from another disc.

 Second, on the Top Sound label, a rural mento version of